CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-4/Self-Paced Materials/1_Conducting Effective Market Research.md

 ### Knowledge check
 > Note: Knowledge checks are designed to help you gauge your understanding of the material.
 They do not impact your overall grade.
 Use them as a low-stakes way to test your knowledge, reflect on key concepts, and identify areas you may want to review.

-Answering questions about a potential acquisition from vendors before a solicitation is released may result in:
+Answering questions about a potential acquisition from vendors before a solicitation is released may result in:  (Select all that apply)

 - [[ ]] A. Delays and extensions to the due date
 - [[X]] B. Better bids